 VHF radio operators must follow the procedures described in the VHF Radiotelephone Practices and Procedures Regulations.
 Currently, all Marine VHF radio operators are required to have a Restricted Operator's Certificate (ROC-M) with maritime qualifications issued by an accredited agency under the authority of Industry Canada - Spectrum Management, a department of the Government of Canada.

 To obtain a Restricted Operator Certificate (Maritime) one must successfully complete a Restricted Operator's Certificate Maritime ROC(M) course including the new Global Maritime Distress Safety System (GMDSS), Digital Selective Calling (DSC) Endorsement with the Maritime Mobile Service Identity (MMSI) System.
-Our CPS/SAILCanada Recognized instructor/Examiner will provide 6 hours of instruction plus a manual and DVD-ROM.
 Successful completion of this course certifies you for Restricted Operator Certificate (Maritime).

 To be able to communicate effectively via VHF radio including use of the Digital Selective Calling (DSC) feature.

 Click here: Learn to Cruise Online - ROC (M)